fernandospr/java-wns/README.md

 ~~**1.3.1 Changes**~~
 * ~~Jersey client and Jackson dependencies updated~~

-Note: Currently there is an issue in 1.3.1 where lists of objects are not being serialized correctly to XML, please use older versions until [issue](https://github.com/fernandospr/java-wns/issues/12) is fixed.
+<b>Note: Currently there is an issue in 1.3.1 where lists of objects are not being serialized correctly to XML, please use older versions until [issue](https://github.com/fernandospr/java-wns/issues/12) is fixed.</b>

 **1.3 Changes**
 * Proxy support